strategineer/personal-website/content/books/9780063337879/index.md

 - *reductio as absurdum* used as a sledgehammer to smash your soul into pieces by portraying something very real but exaggerated
 - Rejection is a Horror novel and there are a couple jokes in here that sent me into laughing fits.
 This is writing
 - linking the sections together with common characters and cameos is so good
+- the term antisocial can't even begin to describe the headspaces Rejection puts us in